-Lying 1600km east of Kenya and just north east of Madagascar in the warm Indian Ocean, the Seychelles offers some of the world’s most renowned beaches.
-The Republic of Seychelles contitutes 155 granitic and coralline islands spread across more than a million square kilometres of the Indian Ocean.
+Lying 1600km east of Kenya and just northeast of Madagascar in the warm Indian Ocean, the Seychelles offers some of the world’s most renowned beaches.
+The Republic of Seychelles constitutes 155 granitic and coralline islands spread across more than a million square kilometres of the Indian Ocean.
 Only 40 of the islands are inhabited.

 Seychelles is characterised by turquoise seas lapping at the shores of pristine white, sandy beaches and lush tropical vegetation.
 Avid nature lovers, explorers and those passionate about fishing or diving need look no further than this island paradise.
-Despite early human habitation causing the extinction of certain animal and plant species, the Seychelles today is on of the best regarded countries for its conservation initiatives.
+Despite early human habitation causing the extinction of certain animal and plant species, the Seychelles today is one of the best-regarded countries for its conservation initiatives.

 The beaches are uncrowded and unspoilt with clear, blue waters and white sand, granite boulders and lush vegetation.
 High rising, vegetated mountains take off from the beaches, while coral reefs are alive with multi-coloured fish species and giant corals.